mosop/cli/README.md

 Command.run # => 0
 ```

-It just ends and returns 0 as an exit code without printing.
+It just ends and returns 0 without a message.

 To print a message: